aramsimonyan1/forum-visualised/README.md

 Author: Aram Simonyan

 This project explores the development of a forum application designed to enhance user engagement and provide insightful activity visualisations.
-The primary objective is to create a user-friendly and scalable platform where participants can interact through discussions while gaining valuable insights into their activity patterns.
+The primary objective was to create a user-friendly and scalable platform where participants can interact through discussions while gaining valuable insights into their activity patterns.

     The Go programming language is used for back-end development.
     The front-end of the forum is developed using HTML5 and CSS.